lgdlong/CarsWeb/README.md

 CarsWeb is a simple web page showcasing various luxury cars.
 The page features a navigation bar, a header section, a container displaying car details, and a footer with logos of different car brands.

+## Deployment

+The project is deployed at [https://cars-web-bay.vercel.app/](https://cars-web-bay.vercel.app/)

 ## Project Structure

 ```